top of page

 Mehr, Katie S., Jackie Silverman, Marissa A. Sharif, Alixandra Barasch, and Katherine L. Milkman,

-“The Motivating Power of Streaks: Increasing Persistence Is As Easy As 1, 2, 3,” revising for fourth-round review at Organizational Behavior and Human Decision Processes.
+“The Motivating Power of Streaks: Increasing Persistence Is As Easy As 1, 2, 3,” under fourth-round review at Organizational Behavior and Human Decision Processes.

-Abstract: Financial incentives are one of the most frequently used and effective tools for motivating employee persistence.
-We build on a growing literature showing that the efficacy of incentive schemes can be enhanced when insights from behavioral science are incorporated into their design.
-Specifically, we introduce and test the value of a psychologically-motivated incentive scheme: “streak incentives,” or rewards that offer people increasing payouts for completing multiple consecutive desired activities.
-We theorize that such incentives motivate persistence by increasing commitment to a goal of maximizing rewards.
-Across six pre-registered studies, we show that, contrary to standard economic models suggesting that people will opt into more task completion the larger the associated rewards, people actually opt into more work when compensated with streak incentives than when rewarded with larger, stable incentives.
-This effect is not driven by the increasing nature of streak incentives; rather, people’s goal commitment and motivation are boosted by the requirement that they complete work tasks consecutively to earn escalating payments.
+Abstract: Organizations often use financial incentives to boost employees’ commitment to work-relevant goals in an effort to increase persistence and goal achievement (e.g., to improve organizational efficiency or sales).
+We introduce and test a novel incentive scheme designed to enhance persistence by increasing commitment to the goal of maximizing earnings.
+Specifically, we test “streak incentives,” or rewards that offer people increasing payouts for completing multiple consecutive work tasks.
+Across six pre-registered studies (total N = 4,504), we show that, contrary to standard economic models suggesting people will complete more piece-rate work for larger rewards, people actually complete more work when compensated with streak incentives than with larger, stable incentives.
+We theorize that this occurs because, by encouraging consecutive task completion, streak incentives increase commitment to a goal of maximizing earnings, which in turn increases persistence.
+We also show that this effect is not driven by the increasing nature of streak incentives; rather, people’s goal commitment and motivation are boosted by the requirement that they complete work tasks consecutively to earn escalating payments.
 Taken together, our results suggest that designing incentives to encourage streaks of work is a low-cost way to increase goal commitment and therefore persistence in organizations and other contexts.

 bottom of page